 In addition to many seabird species, some landbirds also nest in burrows.
 We found a kingfisher nest in a low bank, with the entrance only 20 cm above the forest floor.
 The two large chicks inside froze statue-like when the burrowscope was inserted into their hole.

-Life through a burrowscope lens – subterranean Titi Island
+Life through a burrowscope lens (Part 1) – subterranean Titi Island

 Night life on the Poor Knights Islands